OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 #### Directive
 Directives are pieces of HTML markup that have been extended to do a certain function. *This is the only place where it is reasonable to manipulate the DOM*.

+*Make disticntion between directive and component -- components use E tag and isolate scope, directive use C and never isolate scope*

 ##### Conventions
 * Restrict directives to only elements or attributes